NoFussComputing/ansible_collection_netbox/docs/projects/ansible/collection/netbox/role/glpi/index.md

 - NetBox

-    - User with `write` permissions to devices
+    - User with `write` permissions to devices and Virtual Machines

     - ALL devices will need to have `itil_item_type` field set to it's GLPI item type.
 This will be possible only after running the [setup steps](index.md#setup).